testdouble/time_up/README.md

 if it doesn't exist)

 `TimeUp.start(name, [&blk])` - Starts (or restarts) a named [Timer](#timeuptimer-class).
-If passed with a block, will return whatever the block evaluates to.
-If passed without a block, it will return the timer object
+If passed a block, will return whatever the block evaluates to.
+If called without a block, it will return the timer object

-`TimeUp.stop(name)` - Stops the named timer or raises if it's not defined
+`TimeUp.stop(name)` - Stops the named timer

-`TimeUp.reset(name)` - Resets the named timer's elapsed time to 0, effectively restarting it if it's currently running.
-Raises if the timer isn't defined.
+`TimeUp.reset(name)` - Resets the named timer's elapsed time to 0, effectively restarting it if it's currently running

-`TimeUp.elapsed(name)` - Returns a `Float` of the total elapsed seconds that the named timer has been running (and raises if no timer is defined with the given `name`)
+`TimeUp.elapsed(name)` - Returns a `Float` of the total elapsed seconds that the named timer has been running

-`TimeUp.timings(name)` - Returns an array of each recorded start-to-stop duration of the timer (including the current one, if active)
+`TimeUp.timings(name)` - Returns an array of each recorded start-to-stop duration (including the current one, if the timer is running) of the named timer

-`TimeUp.count(name)` - The number of times the timer has been started and stopped (including the current timing, if active)
+`TimeUp.count(name)` - The number of times the timer has been started (including the current timing, if the timer is running)

-`TimeUp.min(name)` - The shortest recording of the timer (including the current one, if active)
+`TimeUp.min(name)` - The shortest recording by the timer

-`TimeUp.max(name)` - The longest recording of the timer (including the current one, if active)
+`TimeUp.max(name)` - The longest recording by the timer

-`TimeUp.mean(name)` - The arithmetic mean of all recorded durations of the timer
+`TimeUp.mean(name)` - The arithmetic mean of all recordings by the timer

-`TimeUp.total_elapsed` - Returns a `Float` of the sum of `elapsed` for all the timers you've created
+`TimeUp.total_elapsed` - Returns a `Float` of the sum of `elapsed` across all the timers you've created (note that because you can easily run multiple logical timers simultaneously, this figure may exceed the total time spent by the computer)

-`TimeUp.all_elapsed` - Returns a hash of timer name keys mapped to their `elapsed` values.
-Handy for grabbing a snapshot of the state of things at a particular point in time without stopping all your timers
+`TimeUp.all_elapsed` - Returns a Hash of timer name keys mapped to their `elapsed` values.
+Handy for grabbing a reference to a snapshot of the state of things without requiring you to stop your timers

-`TimeUp.all_stats` - Returns a hash of timer name keys mapped to another hash of their basic statistics (elapsed time, number of recordings, min, max, and mean)
+`TimeUp.all_stats` - Returns a Hash of timer name keys mapped to another hash of their basic statistics (`elapsed`, `count`, `min`, `max`, and `mean`)

-`TimeUp.active_timers` - Returns an array of all timers that are currently running.
-Useful for detecting cases where you might be counting the same time in multiple places simultaneously
+`TimeUp.active_timers` - Returns an Array of all timers that are currently running.
+Useful for detecting cases where you might be keeping time in multiple places simultaneously

 `TimeUp.print_summary([io])` - Pretty-prints a multi-line summary of all your timers to standard output (or the provided